kdgregory/log4j-aws-appenders/docs/jmx.md

         new ObjectName("log4j:name=Statistics"));
 ```

 The `ObjectName` that you use to register these beans can be anything.
+The statistics beans will
+base their own name on the object name used for `StatisticsMBean`, but the Log4J beans will always
+use the `log4j` domain.
+I find it easier, as here, to use the `log4j` namespace in order to keep
+the statistics and configuration together.

+> Note: this represents a change from version 1.0 of the appenders, which would also ignore the
+  namespace used to register `StatisticsMBean` and instead pick a name that organized the
-However, the statistics beans
+  statistics beans under the Log4J-managed beans.
-and Log4J's appender and layout beans assume that the domain will be `log4j`, so that's what I use.

 The example program, as a stand-alone application, uses the JVM's platform MBeanServer.
 Depending on
 the framework that your application uses, you may want to register with a framework-supplied server